 Ginger passed away on September 19th 2011, just two days shy of his 81st birthday.
 His racing legacy, though, as mentioned earlier, lives on proudly through his son, Donald, and his granddaughters Ellie and Abbie, who are both enjoying success as riders.

-Following his retirement from training, Ginger kindly agreed to a request for a radio interview from Will Reilly, and here it is…
+Following his retirement from training, Ginger kindly agreed to a request for a radio interview with Will Reilly, and here it is…